V4Fire/Client/src/components/super/i-block/event/README.md

 ## Call proxy protocol

-Often, when creating an application, we need to organize the management of a group of child components by their parent, i.e. use the "mediator" pattern.
+Often, when creating an application, we need to organize the management of a group of child components by their parent, i.e., use the "mediator" pattern.
 To simplify and standardize this approach, V4Fire implements a special call proxy protocol.
 Any component has a special `proxyCall` prop.
 When set to true, the component starts listening to the `callChild` event from its parent.
 The event handler expects an object of the following type as an argument.